CharlieSong1999/Demo/Readme.md

   - Url: '/api/upload'
   - Method: POST
   - Send: File
-  - Receive: Json
+  - Receive: JSON
-    Front end use this api to upload the data file to the back end server.
-Back end server will decompress the file and then go through all available data files before return the list of them.
+    Front end uses this API to upload the data file to the back-end server.
+The back-end server will decompress the file and then go through all available data files before returning the list of them.

 - getProcesses:
   - Url: '/api/getprocesses'
   - Method: GET
   - Send: None
-  - Receive: Json
+  - Receive: JSON
-    Front end use this api to get the info of processes available on the back end.
+    The end uses this API to get the info on processes available on the back end.
 Normally it should contain the name of the process and the parameters it required.

 - getRecommend:
   - Url: '/api/getRecommend'
   - Method: GET
   - Send: String
   - Receive: Json
-    Front end use this api to get the result of parameter recommendation from the back end.
-Front end will send the path of data file to the back end, then back end will return the result in json form.
+    Front end uses this API to get the result of parameter recommendation from the back end.
+The front end will send the path of the data file to the back end, then the back end will return the result in json form.

-- selfAdapting:
+- self-adapting:
   - Url: '/api/selfAdapting'
   - Method: GET
   - Send: String
   - Receive: Json
-    Front end use this api to get the result of trajectory self-adapting redressment.
-Front end should tell the back end server the path of the data file, then back end shall return the a list of results in json form.
+Front end uses this API to get the result of trajectory self-adapting redressment.
+The front end should tell the back end server the path of the data file, then the back end shall return a list of results in JSON form.

 ### Draggable Data Input